EASYGO-ITN/Deliverable_4_2/_sources/Geothermal Energy Production.md

 In nature, these fundamental processes always occur at the same time, leading to coupled/multi-physics simulation condition, e.g. thermo-hydro (TH) simulations, etc. The main ingredients to conduct reservoir simulation are 1) meshed geological model, 2) measurement data, and 3) PDE solver, contained in softwares such as TOUGH2, CMG, etc.

 The main interest in many reservoir simulation is to know the production capacity of a reservoir system.
 Therefore, introducing producers and/or injectors is of interest to evaluate the amount of heat that can be produced.
-The most commonly considered  injection-production patterns for geothermal reservoir development are doublet and five-spot pattern.
+The most commonly considered  injection-production patterns for geothermal reservoir development are doublet and five-spot pattern (Grant and Bixley, 2011).

+ - Doublet pattern
+Doublet pattern is a configuration consisting of a producer and an injector separated over a certain distance.
+It is the most commonly used pattern for geothermal energy extraction.
+Within the simulation, the setup is to inject cold water through injector and produce heated cold-water through producer.
+Here, we are interested in monitoring the advancement of cold water front.
+A fast arrival of cold water front at producer will cause cooling at the producer, hence, reduce the thermal output of the system.

+ - Five-spot pattern
+Five-spot pattern is a configuration consisting of a producer with four injectors separated over a certain distance where the injectors encircle the producer.
+Here, the injection-production setup for the simulation is the same as in doublet pattern.
+The interest is to monitor the cold water front to avoid its fast arrival at producer.

+Since the amount of measurement data is often limited, it is critical to account uncertainties within our simulations.
+It is to estimate risk in any operations.
+The uncertainty quantification is always performed with probabilistic framework which demands numerous model runs.
+It is computationally expensive.
+An option to reduce this computational load is to use machine learning to accelerate the model run.

+Machine learning provides a low-dimensional representation from parameters to any quantity of interest.
+You might refer to the work of ESR-10 in our website!
+We need to carefully use and deploy this machine learning technique.
+We need to consider physics during its training.